thymeleaf/thymeleaf-docs/docs/tutorials/Using-Thymeleaf.md

 th:with="isEven=(${prodStat.count} % 2 == 0)"
 ```

-Note that this operators can also be applied inside OGNL variable expressions
+Note that these operators can also be applied inside OGNL variable expressions
 themselves (and in that case will be executed by OGNL instead of the Thymeleaf
 Standard Expression engine):